nehalkhan2410/CI-CD/README.md

 ## 1. Checkout from GitHub

 The Checkout step has a large variety of Software Configuration Managements (SCMs) available.

-You can check all the avaialble options [here](https://jenkins.io/doc/pipeline/steps/workflow-scm-step/)

-All the following options and parameters in the checkout step vary depending on the chosen SCM.
+All the options and parameters in the checkout step vary depending on the chosen SCM.

 <span style="color:orange">*Code Snippet to Checkout Code from **GitHub** and use it as part of a pipeline.*</span>